aiki-extension/Aiki-Extension.github.io/README.md

 Aiki is also a browser extension that considers social media (and other time-wasting websites) as the oponent that needs to be fought back against.

-Aiki is also our reserarch project that aims to investigate whether we can help an internet user take advantage of their habits of visiting time-wasting web sites and consider the (often involuntary) impulses of visiting the said websites as a reminder for doing something useful, e.g. learning Danish or getting better at programming in Python.
+Aiki is also a reserarch project that aims to investigate whether we can help an internet user take advantage of their habits of visiting time-wasting web sites and consider the (often involuntary) impulses of visiting the said websites as a reminder for doing something useful, e.g. learning Danish or getting better at programming in Python.
 What is useful for each user, it is up to them to decide.

 ## Aiki @ CHI 2023